dkapesa/AI-Verification-Copilot/README.md

 ### **Startup sequence**

-Start the local stack in this order.
+Start the local stack in the following order.

 ### **1) Start PostgreSQL**